BimaAdi/Axum-with-Askama-Template-Example/README.md

-# Axum with Askama template
+# Axum with Askama Template Example
-Demo axum with askama template
+Demo axum with askama template.
+This repo show how to use askama with axum and some askama template example.

 ## Requirement
 - Rust 1.79